halfzebra/elm-examples/examples/component-composition/README.md

-# Parent-child communication in Elm
+# Component composition in Elm

-This example features the simpliest way for establishing parent-child communication.
+This example features the simplest way for establishing component communication.

+## Motivation
 Elm implements uni-directional message passing, so you can not send a message directly from child to parent.